facelessuser/BracketHighlighter/docs/src/markdown/usage.md

 ### Bracket Select Plugin

 The Bracket Select plugin selects the content between the brackets or moves the selection to the opening or closing bracket.
 Behavior is slightly modified for tags.
+When the `extend` argument is set to `true`, the Bracket Select plugin extends the current selection to the left/right bracket when jumping to the chosen bracket.

 ### Swap Brackets Plugin